katee145/nourish/README.md

 #### Masthead

-The masthead displays the Nourish brand name prominently across the screen with the tagline: "Recipes that make you feel good."
+The masthead displays the Nourish brand name prominently across the screen with the tagline: "Recipes that make you feel good".
 The font size dynamically adjusts based on screen size to ensure responsiveness.

 <details><summary>View</summary>